kristophesankar/redux-would-you-rather/README.md

-# redux-would-you-rather
+# Would You Rather
-Would You Rather Game (React / Redux)
+Would You Rather Game built in React / Redux for submission to Udacity's React Nanodegree Programme.